Position Openings

-2023 Ombuds Vacancies
+2026 Ombuds Vacancies

-Ombuds are selected from among interested retired faculty, academic staff, and university staff to achieve the greatest breadth and depth for the program, and a balance among these three categories of employees is desired.
-In order to maintain representation from all employee categories, this year we are seeking retired academic staff and retired university staff with broad campus experience to fill the positions that will become vacant this year.
-The recruitment process usually entails reaching out to former employees who have been retired from 1 to 4 years at the time of appointment.
-Ombuds generally serve a single term of 37 months (3 years plus one month in training with an ombuds who is completing their term) and being appointed part-time, receive compensation for approximately 10 hours of work per week.
+This spring we are specifically seeking retired university staff and academic staff with broad campus experience in administrative processes and human resources to fill the open positions.
+Ombuds generally serve a single term of 37 months (3 years plus 1 month in training with an ombuds who is completing their term) and are appointed part-time, receiving compensation for approximately 10 hours of work per week.

 To Apply

-To ensure consideration, interested individuals should send the following materials, preferably via email, to ombudssearch@provost.wisc.edu or to Office of the Provost UW–Madison, Room 150 Bascom Hall, 500 Lincoln Drive, Madison, WI 53706, no later than March 3, 2023:
+To ensure consideration, interested individuals should send the following materials, preferably via email, to ombudssearch@provost.wisc.edu or to Office of the Provost UW–Madison, Room 150 Bascom Hall, 500 Lincoln Drive, Madison, WI 53706, no later than Monday March 16, 2026:

-- The names and contact information of three references who can speak to your skills and abilities.
+3. The names and contact information of three references who can speak to your skills and abilities.
 References will not be contacted until candidates have been notified.

-Jane Dymond jane.dymond@wisc.edu
+• Jane Dymond jane.dymond@wisc.edu

 About the Ombuds Office